GalvanizeOpenSource/galvanize-apis/README.md

 # galvanize-apis

-Galvanize portfolio and member companies with APIs
+Galvanize portfolio and member companies with APIs.
+Please submit pull requests for edits or additions!

 ## Galvanize Ventures Portfolio Companies